-When they need that information for remote territory, they turn to the SOWTs.
+When they need that information for remote territory, they turn to SOWTs.
 Trained to go deep behind enemy lines and navigate hazardous terrain, they’re the most elite weather guys you’ve ever met — and they’re about to get more badass.
-On April 30, 2019, the Air Force changed SOWT to Special Reconnaissance in a move meant to expand the capabilities of Air Force Special Tactics.
+On April 30, 2019, the Air Force weather teams changed SOWT to Special Reconnaissance in a move meant to expand the capabilities of Air Force Special Tactics.

 “Air Commandos need to operate effectively across the spectrum of conflict, from the low-end to the high-end and everywhere in between,” said Lieutenant General Brad Webb, Air Force Special Operations Command commander, in an issued statement.
 “It’s what the nation expects from us, and this transition demonstrates our commitment to the National Defense Strategy.”

 The change is in line with several shakeups to prepare the military for a new era of what the Pentagon calls “great power competition” that will focus on confrontation with military powers like Russia, China, and North Korea rather than the insurgencies, terrorist groups, and militias that have occupied (and continue to occupy) the U.S. military’s attention over the last two decades.